jagilley/hfppl/examples/README.md

 - Use e.g. Typescript compiler to check validity of completions at generation time
 - Generate valid JSON
 - Is single-embedding steering viable?
+Subtract 0.5 from cosine similarity score, multiply resulting steering constant by 100 or so.
+OR you might need to calculate the cosine similarity relative to the other proto-completions.
     - Relatedly, is steering with a single text regressor viable?
 - Is steering based on maximizing the differential between the embedding of the string minus the token and the embedding of the string plus the token viable?
 - Fill in the blanks, maybe while also optimizing for a maximum possible text regressor score